vonoelv/bookmate-test-project/README.md

 # <a name="Description">Description</a>
-The test project consists of UI, API and mobile(android) tests.\
+The test project consists of Web, API and mobile(android) tests.\
 A brief list of interesting facts about the project:
 - [x] `Page Object` with steps using `Chain of Invocations`
 - [x] Fake data generating with `Faker` library